vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 Walgreens on the way back.
 However, after doing further research, and observing the trajectory of my pain, I decided to not take the PPI.
 I may document my thinking in more detail in the future.

+On 2024-05-10, in light of my continued recovery, I decided to put my PPI in storage and added a calendar reminder to dispose of the PPI on its expiration date (one year after my pickup date of 2024-04-30).